-In a period of less than ten years during the 1950s and 1960s, no fewer than fourteen “Shoreline Motels” facing or near Lake Michigan were built in Chicago from South Shore to Rogers Park; eleven have since been demolished.
+In a period of less than ten years during the 1950s and 1960s, no fewer than thirteen “Shoreline Motels” facing or near Lake Michigan were built in Chicago from South Shore to Rogers Park; ten of these buildings have since been demolished.
 A special preview of this exclusive series of upcoming Forgotten Chicago articles was made during FC175.

 Rarely studied, poorly documented, and often abandoned and under threat of demolition, Forgotten Chicago announced a bus tour in 2012 of Chicagoland’s little-known Mid-Century corporate headquarters, office buildings and factories, such as the former Jewel Tea Company headquarters, completed in 1955 by A. Epstein & Sons (left) and the 1964 Decorel offices and factory (right) by Don Erickson.

 One of architect Bertrand Goldberg’s least-known works, Walton Gardens, opened in the heart of the Gold Coast in 1956, and remains remarkably intact today.
 This project, along with many other little-studied, altered, abandoned and demolished Chicagoland works by Goldberg were discussed at FC175, and will be featured in additional Forgotten Chicago articles and explored during a new Bertrand Goldberg’s Rush Street & Environs walking tour.